 We send reminder texts and emails purely as a courtesy to our members; it is still your responsibility to make the appointment.
 If you cannot make the visit, you have to let us know with at least 24 hours notice.

-I hope you understand that we are not able to make excuses for this policy, as that would be unfair to other members who have paid missed appointment or late cancellation fees.
+I hope you understand that we are not able to make excuses for this policy, as that would be unfair to other members who have paid missed appointments or late cancellation fees.